Prime-TITAN-CameraMan/termux-desktops/Documentation/native/termux_prootapp_native.md

-# PRoot Aplliplications on Native
+# PRoot Application on Native
 # Index
 - **[How it works](#how-work)**
 - **[First Steps](#app-first-steps)**